Romesh Chandra Mitra

-Sir Romesh Chandra Mitra or Romesh Chunder Mitter (1840–13 July 1899) was an Indian judge and the first Indian officiating Chief Justice of the Calcutta High Court.
-Sir Romesh Mitra Girls school was founded in his honour in 1897.
+Sir Romesh Chandra Mitra or Romesh Chunder Mitter (1840–13 July 1899) was an Indian judge and the first Indian officiating Acting Chief Justice of the Calcutta High Court in 1886.
+Sir Romesh Mitra Girls School was founded in his honour in 1897.
 The school located in Bhowanipore is affiliated to the Central Board of Secondary Education.

 Early life

 Romesh Chandra Mitter was born in British India in 1840 at Rajarhat, Bishnupur, in the then undivided 24 Parganas.
 His father was Ramchandra Mitter.
 Ramesh Chandra entered in Hare School and Presidency College Calcutta.
 After completion of B.A and B.L., he practised in City Civil Court in Calcutta.